General Gilles-Joseph-Martin Bruneteau de Sainte-SuzanneGénéral de division with the Army of the Rhine

 Arc de Triomphe: STE SUZANNE on the east pillar

-Sainte-Suzanne first joined the army in 1779 as a sous-lieutenant in the regiment of Anjou.
-Five years later he was promoted to lieutenant, and then when the Revolution came in 1791 he became a captain of grenadiers.
-Sent to the Army of the Rhine in 1793, he distinguished himself near Bingen.
+A career soldier, Gilles-Joseph-Martin Bruneteau de Sainte-Suzanne first joined the army in 1779 as a sous-lieutenant in the regiment of Anjou.
+Five years later he was promoted to lieutenant, and then when the Revolution came in 1791 he became a capitaine of grenadiers.
+Sent to the Army of the Rhine in 1793, Sainte-Suzanne distinguished himself near Bingen.
 A month later the representatives of the people at Mainz promoted him to chef de bataillon, but he was never confirmed in this grade and so remained a capitaine.
 Next Sainte-Suzanne went to the Army of the West.

 July of 1797 saw General Sainte-Suzanne joining the Topography Bureau.
 Over the next few years he served in the Army of Germany, the 5th military division, the Army of Mainz, and the Army of Italy before joining the Army of the Rhine.
 With the Army of the Rhine he took command of the left corps in March of 1800, then battled the Austrians at Erbach in May.

-In 1801 Saint-Suzanne became a Councilor of State and Inspector General of Infantry.
-Three years later he became a Senator and Grand Cross of the Legion of Honor before retiring from the military.
+In 1801 Saint-Suzanne became a Councilor of State and inspector general of infantry.
+Three years later he became a Senator, received the Grand Cross of the Legion of Honor, and retired from the military.
 In 1807 Sainte-Suzanne came out of retirement to command the 2nd Legion of the National Guard at Metz, and the following year he became a Count of the Empire.
 In 1809 he commanded the camp of Boulogne and a division of the National Guard under Marshal Bernadotte.

 After Napoleon's abdication, the returning Bourbons made Sainte-Suzanne a Peer of France and Knight of Saint Louis.
-He did not take part in the Hundred Days, and afterwards he refused to take part in the trial of Marshal Ney.
+He did not take part in the Hundred Days, and afterwards at the trial of Marshal Ney he abstained and recommended that the Chamber of Peers should ask the king for clemency.1

 - Six, Georges.
 Dictionnaire Biographique des Généraux & Amiraux Français de la Révolution et de l'Empire (1792-1814).
 Paris: Gaston Saffroy, 2003.